daveworth/not-so-secret-sauce/topics/code-reviews-howto.md

 * Is the Gemfile documented with explanations for what any Gems do that you haven't heard of?
 * Does the project architecture follow established best practices and patterns?

-Be professional.
+Be thorough and professional.
+Your feedback should be verbose and constructive, and you should leave a note on anything that you see that doesn't smell right.
 Remember that clients, designers, and everyone else involved on a project can see your comments!

 If you have any comments that compare the project you are reviewing to other projects, send these comments via e-mail directly to the developer you are reviewing.
 Some projects that we work on are confidential.